ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    cp config.sh.sample config.sh
    ```
    {: codeblock}
 2. Edit the file **config.sh** and adapt the settings to your environment.
-You need to change the value of **KEYNAME** to the name or comma-separated list of names of SSH keys (see above).
+You need to change the value of **SSHKEYNAME** to the name or comma-separated list of names of SSH keys (see "Before you begin").
 Modify the different **ZONE** settings to match your cloud region.
 All other variables can be kept as is.
 3. To create the resources in a new VPC, run the script as follows:
     ```sh
    set -a; source ./config.sh; set +a; ./vpc-site2site-vpn-baseline-create.sh